Scalable approximation of the transformation-free linear simplicial-simplicial regression via constrained iterative reweighted least squares: The TFLR model

-\cite{fiksel2022} employed an expectation-maximisation (EM) algorithm to estimate the TFLR model parameters, particularly for the column-stochastic transition matrix $\bm{B}$.
-They framed the estimation problem as a missing data problem, where each observed compositional vector $\bm{y}_i$ is viewed as the result of a two-step generative process. a) For each component $j$ of $\bm{x}_i$, a component $k$ of $\bm{y}_i$ is selected with probability $b_{jk}$. b) The contributions from all components of $\bm{x}_i$ are aggregated according to their proportions $x_{ij}$.
-The steps of the EM algorithm are described below.
+\cite{fiksel2022} employed the EM algorithm to estimate the parameters of the TFLR model, and in particular the column-stochastic transition matrix $\bm{B}$.
+The estimation problem is formulated as a missing-data problem, wherein each observed simplicial vector $\bm{y}_i$ is interpreted as the outcome of a two-stage generative mechanism.
+Specifically: (a) for each component $j$ of $\bm{x}_i$, a component $k$ of $\bm{y}_i$ is selected with probability $b_{jk}$; and (b) the contributions from all components of $\bm{x}_i$ are subsequently aggregated according to their proportions $x_{ij}$.
+The steps of the EM algorithm are outlined below.

 \begin{enumerate} \item \textbf{Initialization:} Set $\bm{B}^{(0)}$ to a valid column-stochastic matrix, i.e., each row is equal to $1/D_p$. \item \textbf{Expectation step (E-step):} For iteration $t$, compute the expected latent allocations: